tower-rs/tower/guides/building-a-middleware-from-scratch.md

 implements `std::error::Error` such that we can convert it into a `Box<dyn std::error::Error + Send + Sync>`.
 We also have to require that the inner service's error type implements `Into<Box<dyn std::error::Error + Send + Sync>>`.
-Luckily all errors automatically satisfies that so it wont require users to write any additional code.
+Luckily most errors automatically satisfies that so it wont require users to write any additional code.

 The code for our error type looks like this: